Introduction

 Is This A Proven Method?

-Like with many similar books, you may be disappointed if you are looking for a scientifically proven “method” of running a modern architecture practice.
+Like with many similar books, you may be disappointed if you are looking for a scientifically proven “method” of running a modern an architecture practice.
 This book is personal and opinionated, building on my daily experiences as an architect and head of an architecture practice.
-While subjective, I believe this book can provide valuable insights for IT architects, their managers, and people working with architects.
+While subjective, this book can provide valuable insights for IT architects, their managers, and people working with architects.
 I have successfully applied my approach in three different companies, which gives it some generality and repeatability.

 I invite others to share the lessons they have learned similarly.
 Even if opinionated and limited in scope, such practical reflections based on concrete examples have much more value for practitioners than abstract debates, formal methods, or academic analyses.